Even the Losers

-"Even the Losers" is a song written by Tom Petty and recorded by Tom Petty and the Heartbreakers.
-It is featured on their breakthrough hit 1979 album, Damn the Torpedoes.
+"Even the Losers" is a song by American rock band Tom Petty and the Heartbreakers that appears as the third track on their third studio album, Damn the Torpedoes (1979).
 It is also featured on the band's 1993 Greatest Hits album.
 A live recording of it is included in the box set The Live Anthology.
 It has become one of the highest regarded songs of Petty's repertoire.

-The song was not released as a single except in Australia.
-The song peaked at #11 on the Billboard lyric find.
+The song was not released as a single, except in Australia, but peaked at #11 on the Billboard's LyricFind U.S. chart in 2017.

-Writing and recording
+Background and recording

 The song was inspired by a night Petty had spent with a woman named Cindy and some friends in his hometown of Gainesville, Florida when he was young.
 Cindy had been the object of a junior high school crush of his.
 Unlike in school, Cindy liked him that night.
 It was also during that night Petty had an epiphany and realized he needed to be in a rock and roll band.
 The next morning Cindy said their relationship was limited to the previous night.
 Years later, that night was very much on his mind when he wrote "Even the Losers."

 During the recording session, guitarist Mike Campbell struggled to come up with a guitar solo.
 Petty asked, "Well, what would Chuck Berry do?"
 Within minutes, the solo was recorded.

+Composition

+According to the music sheet published at Musicnotes.com by Universal Music Publishing Group, "Even the Losers" is a heartland rock song.
+It is set in the time signature of common time and composed in a moderately fast tempo of 140 beats per minute.
+The song was written by Tom Petty in the key of D major, with his vocals spanning from A4 to G5.

-Before the track starts there is a female voice heard saying, "It's just the normal noises in here!"
-The voice is that of Campbell's wife Marcie from a demo recording Campbell had made in his home, replying after he had complained about the noise of a nearby washing machine.
+A female voice at the beginning of the track says, "It's just the normal noises in here!"
+The voice is Campbell's wife, Marcie, from a demo recording Campbell had made in his home, replying after he had complained about the noise of a nearby washing machine.
+She followed up with "If you were here more often, you'd know that!" according to his biography.